-MIAMI – Today in Aviation, Boeing hands over the first 787 Dreamliner to launch customer All Nippon Airways (ANA) in 2011.
+DALLAS – Today in Aviation, Boeing hands over the first 787 Dreamliner to launch customer ANA All Nippon Airways (NH) in 2011.

 10,000 people attended the special outdoor ceremony at the Boeing Everett factory, Washington, with Airways’ very own Chris Sloan in attendance to cover the handover.
 Attending the event were also Boeing employees who had worked on the aircraft and ANA employees.